Mrwowow/WinnieUmar2025/README.md

 - Add real images by replacing the placeholder URLs
 - Modify the color theme in `tailwind.config.js`
 - Add more sections or features as needed
+- Replace the default wedding music by adding your MP3 file to `/public/music/wedding-song.mp3`

 ## License